 Delusions of grandeur

-Disinhibition of drives: increased appetite hypersexuality desire for communication the need to help others, altruism
+Disinhibition of drives: increased appetite, hypersexuality, desire for communication, need to help others, altruism

-Sleep disorder: reduced sleep duration without causing fatigue
+Sleep disorder: reduced sleep duration without causing tiredness

 Somatic disorders are not typical.
-Patients do not show complaints, look young; an increase in blood pressure corresponds to the high activity of patients; body weight decreases with severe psychomotor agitation
+Patients have no complaints, look young; increased blood pressure corresponds to high activity of patients; body weight decreases with pronounced psychomotor agitation

-Slowing down of thinking in mild cases is expressed by slow monosyllabic speech, long deliberation of the answer.
-In more severe cases, patients have difficulty comprehending the question asked, unable to cope with the solution of the simplest logical tasks.
-They are silent, there is no spontaneous speech, but complete mutism (silence) usually does not happen.
-Motor inhibition is manifested in stiffness, slowness, slowness, in severe depression it can reach the degree of stupor (depressive stupor).
-The posture of stuporous patients is quite natural: lying on your back with outstretched arms and legs, or sitting with your head bowed, resting your elbows on your knees.
+Slowing down of thinking in mild cases is expressed by slow monosyllabic speech, long thinking about the answer.
+In more severe cases, patients have difficulty comprehending the question asked and are unable to cope with solving the simplest logical tasks.
+They are silent, there is no spontaneous speech, but complete mutism (silence) usually does not occur.
+Motor retardation is manifested in stiffness, slowness, clumsiness, and in severe depression it can reach the level of stupor (depressive stupor).
+The posture of stuporous patients is quite natural: lying on their backs with their arms and legs outstretched, or sitting with their heads bowed and their elbows resting on their knees.

-Statements of depressed patients reveal a sharply low self-esteem: they describe themselves as insignificant, worthless people, devoid of talents.
+The statements of depressed patients reveal sharply low self-esteem: they describe themselves as insignificant, worthless people, devoid of talents.
 Surprised that the doctor

 devotes his time to such an insignificant person.
-Pessimistically assess not only their present state, but also the past and future.
-They declare that they could not do anything in this life, that they brought a lot of trouble to their family, they were not a joy for their parents.
-They make the saddest predictions; as a rule, do not believe in the possibility of recovery.
-In severe depression, delusions of self-accusation and self-abasement are not uncommon.
-Patients consider themselves deeply sinful before God, guilty of the death of their elderly parents, of the cataclysms taking place in the country.
-Often they blame themselves for the loss of the ability to empathize with others (anaesthesiapsychicadorosa).
-It is also possible the appearance of hypochondriacal delusions.
-Patients believe they are terminally ill, perhaps with a shameful illness; afraid of infecting loved ones.
+Not only their present state, but also their past and future are assessed pessimistically.
+They declare that they could not do anything in this life, that they brought a lot of trouble to their family, and were not a joy for their parents.
+They make the saddest forecasts; as a rule, they do not believe in the possibility of recovery.
+In severe depression, delusional ideas of self-blame and self-deprecation are not uncommon.
+Patients consider themselves deeply sinful before God, guilty of the death of their elderly parents and the cataclysms occurring in the country.
+They often blame themselves for losing the ability to empathize with others (anaesthesiapsychicadolorosa).
+The appearance of hypochondriacal delusions is also possible.
+Patients believe they are hopelessly ill, perhaps a shameful disease; They are afraid of infecting their loved ones.

-Suppression of desires, as a rule, is expressed by isolation, loss of appetite (less often by bouts of bulimia).
-The lack of interest in the opposite sex is accompanied by distinct changes in physiological functions.
-Men often experience impotence and blame it on themselves.
+Suppression of desires, as a rule, is expressed by isolation, decreased appetite (less often, attacks of bulimia).
+Lack of interest in the opposite sex is accompanied by distinct changes in physiological functions.
+Men often experience impotence and blame themselves for it.
 In women, frigidity is often accompanied by menstrual irregularities and even prolonged amenorrhea.
-Patients avoid any communication, among people they feel awkward, out of place, someone else's laughter only emphasizes their suffering.
-Patients are so immersed in their experiences that they are unable to care for anyone else.
-Women stop doing housework, cannot take care of young children, do not pay any attention to their appearance.
-Men do not cope with their favorite work, unable to get out of bed in the morning, get ready and go to work, lie all day without sleep.
-Patients have no entertainment, they do not read or watch TV.
+Patients avoid any communication, feel awkward and out of place among people, and the laughter of others only emphasizes their suffering.
+Patients are so immersed in their own experiences that they are unable to care for anyone else.
+Women stop doing housework, cannot care for young children, and do not pay any attention to their appearance.
+Men cannot cope with the work they love, are unable to get out of bed in the morning, get ready and go to work, and lie awake all day long.
+Patients have no access to entertainment; they do not read or watch TV.

-The greatest danger in depression is a predisposition to suicide.
+The greatest danger with depression is a predisposition to suicide.
 Among mental disorders, depression is the most common cause of suicide.
-Although thoughts of passing away are inherent in almost all those suffering from depression, the real danger arises when severe depression is combined with sufficient activity of patients.
-With a pronounced stupor, the implementation of such intentions is difficult.
-Cases of extended suicide are described, when a person kills his children in order to "save them from future torment."
+Although thoughts of death are common to almost all people suffering from depression, the real danger arises when severe depression is combined with sufficient activity of patients.
+With pronounced stupor, the implementation of such intentions is difficult.
+Cases of extended suicide have been described, when a person kills his children in order to “save them from future torment.”

-One of the most painful experiences in depression is persistent insomnia.
+One of the most difficult experiences of depression is persistent insomnia.
 Patients sleep poorly at night and cannot rest during the day.
-Particularly characteristic is awakening in the early morning hours (sometimes at 3 or 4 o'clock), after which the patients no longer fall asleep.
-Sometimes patients insist that they did not sleep for a minute at night, they never closed their eyes, although relatives and medical staff saw them sleeping ( no sense of sleep).
+Waking up in the early morning hours (sometimes at 3 or 4 o'clock) is especially typical, after which patients no longer fall asleep.
+Sometimes patients insist that they did not sleep a minute at night and never slept a wink, although relatives and medical staff saw them sleeping ( lack of feeling of sleep).

 Depression is usually accompanied by a variety of somatovegetative symptoms.
 As a reflection of the severity of the condition, peripheral sympathicotonia is more often observed.
-A characteristic triad of symptoms is described: tachycardia, dilated pupil, and constipation ( triad of Protopopov).
-The appearance of patients is noteworthy.
+A characteristic triad of symptoms is described: tachycardia, dilated pupils and constipation ( Protopopov's triad).
+Attracts attention appearance sick.
 The skin is dry, pale, flaky.
-A decrease in the secretory function of the glands is expressed in the absence of tears (“she cried out all her eyes”).
+A decrease in the secretory function of the glands is expressed in the absence of tears (“I cried all my eyes out”).
 Hair loss and brittle nails are often noted.
-A decrease in skin turgor is manifested in the fact that wrinkles deepen and patients look older than their age.
-An atypical fracture of the eyebrow may be observed.
+A decrease in skin turgor manifests itself in the fact that wrinkles deepen and patients look older than their age.
+An atypical eyebrow fracture may be observed.
 Fluctuations in blood pressure with a tendency to increase are recorded.
-Disorders of the gastrointestinal tract are manifested not only by constipation, but also by a deterioration in digestion.
-As a rule, there is a noticeable decrease in body weight.
-Various pains are frequent (headaches, cardiac, in a stomach, in joints).
+Gastrointestinal disorders are manifested not only by constipation, but also by deterioration of digestion.
+As a rule, body weight decreases noticeably.
+Various pains are frequent (headaches, heartaches, stomach pains, joint pains).

 A 36-year-old patient was transferred to a psychiatric hospital from the therapeutic department, where he was examined for 2 weeks due to constant pain in the right hypochondrium.
-During the examination, the pathology was not revealed, however, the man assured that he had cancer, and admitted to the doctor that he intended to commit suicide.
-He did not object to being transferred to a psychiatric hospital.
-Depressed on admission, answers questions in monosyllables; declares that he "doesn't care anymore!".
-In the ward, he does not communicate with anyone, most of the time lies in bed, eats almost nothing, constantly complains about the lack of sleep, although the staff reports that the patient sleeps every night, at least until 5 am.
-Once, during a morning examination, a strangulation furrow was found on the patient's neck.
-Upon persistent questioning, he admitted that in the morning, when the staff fell asleep, he tried, while lying in bed, to strangle himself with a noose knitted from 2 handkerchiefs.
-After treatment with antidepressants, painful thoughts and all unpleasant sensations in the right hypochondrium disappeared.
+The examination did not reveal any pathology, but the man insisted that he had cancer and admitted to the doctor his intention to commit suicide.
+Didn't object to transfer to mental asylum.
+Upon admission he is depressed and answers questions in monosyllables; declares that he “doesn’t care anymore!”
+He doesn’t communicate with anyone in the department, he lies in bed most of the time, eats almost nothing, constantly complains about lack of sleep, although the staff reports that the patient sleeps every night, according to at least until 5 o'clock in the morning.
+One day, during a morning examination, a strangulation groove was discovered on the patient’s neck.
+Upon persistent questioning, he admitted that in the morning, when the staff fell asleep, he tried, while lying in bed, to strangle himself with a noose tied from 2 handkerchiefs.
+After treatment with antidepressants, painful thoughts disappeared and all discomfort in the right hypochondrium.

-Somatic symptoms of depression in some patients (especially at the first attack of the disease) may act as the main complaint.
-This is the reason for their appeal to the therapist and long-term, unsuccessful treatment for "coronary heart disease", "hypertension", "biliary dyskinesia", "vegetovascular dystonia", etc. In this case, they talk about masked (larvated) depression, described in more detail in chapter 12.
+Somatic symptoms of depression in some patients (especially during the first attack of the disease) may act as the main complaint.
+This is the reason why they contact a therapist and undergo long-term, unsuccessful treatment for “ischemic heart diseases”, “hypertension”, “biliary dyskinesia”, “vegetative-vascular dystonia”, etc. In this case we talk about masked (larved) depression, described in more detail in Chapter 12.

-The brightness of emotional experiences, the presence of delusional ideas, signs of hyperactivity of the autonomic systems allow us to consider depression as a syndrome of productive disorders (see Table 3.1).
-This is also confirmed by the characteristic dynamics of depressive states.
-In most cases, depression lasts for several months.
+The intensity of emotional experiences, the presence of delusional ideas, and signs of hyperactivity of the autonomic systems allow us to consider depression as a syndrome of productive disorders (see Table 3.1).
+This is confirmed by the characteristic dynamics of depressive states.
+In most cases, depression lasts several months.
 However, it is always reversible.
-Before the introduction of antidepressants and electroconvulsive therapy into medical practice, doctors often observed a spontaneous exit from this state.
+Before the introduction of antidepressants and electroconvulsive therapy into medical practice, doctors often observed spontaneous recovery from this state.

 The most typical symptoms of depression have been described above.
-In each individual case, their set may vary significantly, but a depressed, dreary mood always prevails.
-An extended depressive syndrome is considered as a disorder of the psychotic level.
-The severity of the condition is evidenced by the presence of delusional ideas, lack of criticism, active suicidal behavior, severe stupor, suppression of all basic drives.
-A mild, non-psychotic variant of depression is referred to as subdepression.
+In each individual case, their set may vary significantly, but a depressed, melancholy mood always prevails.
+Full-blown depressive syndrome is considered a psychotic level disorder.
+The severity of the condition is evidenced by the presence of delusional ideas, lack of criticism, active suicidal behavior, pronounced stupor, suppression of all basic drives.
+The mild, non-psychotic version of depression is referred to as subdepression.
 When conducting scientific research, special standardized scales (Hamilton, Tsung, etc.) are used to measure the severity of depression.

-Depressive syndrome is not specific and can be a manifestation of a wide variety of mental illnesses: manic-depressive psychosis, schizophrenia, organic brain damage and psychogenia.
-For depression caused by an endogenous disease (MDP and schizophrenia), pronounced somatovegetative disorders are more characteristic, an important sign of endogenous depression is a special daily dynamics of the state with an increase in melancholy in the morning and some weakening of feelings in the evening.
-It is the morning hours that are considered as the period associated with the greatest risk of suicide.
-Another marker of endogenous depression is a positive dexamethasone test (see section 1.1.2).
+Depressive syndrome is not specific and can be a manifestation of a variety of mental illness: manic-depressive psychosis, schizophrenia, organic brain damage and psychogenic disorders.
+For depression caused by an endogenous disease (MDP and schizophrenia), pronounced somatovegetative disorders are more typical; an important sign of endogenous depression is the special daily dynamics of the state with increased melancholy in the morning and some weakening of feelings in the evening.
+It is the morning hours that are considered to be the period associated with the greatest risk of suicide.
+Another marker endogenous depression the dexamethasone test is considered positive (see section 1.1.2).

 In addition to the typical depressive syndrome, a number of atypical variants of depression are described.

 Anxious (agitated) depression characterized by the absence of pronounced stiffness and passivity.
 The sthenic affect of anxiety makes patients fuss, constantly turn to others with a request for help or with a demand to stop their torment, to help them die.
-The premonition of an imminent catastrophe does not allow patients to sleep, they may attempt to commit suicide in front of others.
-At times, the excitement of patients reaches a degree of frenzy (melancholic raptus, raptus melancholicus), when they tear their clothes, make terrible cries, beat their heads against the wall.
-Anxiety depression is more often observed in the involutionary age.
+The premonition of an imminent catastrophe does not allow patients to sleep; they may attempt to commit suicide in front of others.
+At times, the patients' excitement reaches the level of frenzy (melancholic raptus, raptus melancholicus), when they tear their clothes, make terrible screams, and bang their heads against the wall.
+Anxious depression is more often observed at involutionary age.

-depressive-delusional syndrome, in addition to a melancholy mood, it is manifested by such delirium plots as delusions of persecution, staging, influence.
-Patients are confident in severe punishment for committed misconduct; "notice" the constant observation of themselves.
-They fear that their guilt will lead to harassment, punishment or even the killing of their relatives.
+Depressive-delusional syndrome, in addition to the melancholy mood, it is manifested by such plots of delirium as delusions of persecution, staging, and influence.
+Patients are confident of severe punishment for their crimes; “notice” constant observation of themselves.
+They fear that their guilt will lead to oppression, punishment or even the murder of their relatives.
 Patients are restless, constantly asking about the fate of their relatives, trying to make excuses, swearing that they will never make a mistake in the future.
-Such atypical delusional symptoms are more typical not for MDP, but for an acute attack of schizophrenia (schizoaffective psychosis in terms of ICD-10).
+Such atypical delusional symptoms are more characteristic not of MDP, but of an acute attack of schizophrenia (schizoaffective psychosis in terms of ICD-10).

-Apathetic depression combines the effects of melancholy and apathy.
-Patients are not interested in their future, they are inactive, do not express any complaints.
+Apathetic depression combines the affects of melancholy and apathy.
+Patients are not interested in their future, they are inactive, and do not express any complaints.
 Their only desire is to be left alone.
-This condition differs from apathico-abulic syndrome by instability and reversibility.
-Most often, apathetic depression is observed in those suffering from schizophrenia.
+This condition differs from apathetic-abulic syndrome in its instability and reversibility.
+Most often, apathetic depression is observed in people suffering from schizophrenia.

-It is manifested primarily by an increase in mood, acceleration of thinking and psychomotor agitation.
-Hyperthymia in this state is expressed by constant optimism, neglect of difficulties.
-Any problems are denied.
-Patients constantly smile, do not make any complaints, do not consider themselves sick.
-The acceleration of thinking is noticeable in fast, jumping speech, increased distractibility, superficiality of associations.
-With severe mania, speech is so disorganized that it resembles a “verbal okroshka”.
-The speech pressure is so great that patients lose their voice, saliva whipped into foam accumulates in the corners of the mouth.
-Due to their pronounced distractibility, their activity becomes chaotic, unproductive.
-They cannot sit still, tend to leave home, ask to be released from the hospital.
+It manifests itself primarily as an increase in mood, acceleration of thinking and psychomotor agitation.
+Hyperthymia in this condition is expressed by constant optimism and disdain for difficulties.
+Denies the presence of any problems.
+Patients constantly smile, do not make any complaints, and do not consider themselves sick.
+The acceleration of thinking is noticeable in fast, jumping speech, increased distractibility, and superficiality of associations.
+With severe mania, speech is so disorganized that it resembles “verbal hash.”
+The pressure of speech is so great that patients lose their voice, and saliva, whipped into foam, accumulates in the corners of the mouth.
+Due to severe distractibility, their activities become chaotic and unproductive.
+They cannot sit still, they want to leave home, they ask to be released from the hospital.

 There is an overestimation of one's own abilities.
-Patients consider themselves surprisingly charming and attractive, they constantly boast of their alleged talents.
-They try to compose poetry, demonstrate their vocal abilities to others.
-A sign of an extremely pronounced mania is delusions of grandeur.
+Patients consider themselves surprisingly charming and attractive, constantly boasting about their supposed talents.
+They try to write poetry, demonstrate their vocal abilities to others.
+A sign of extremely pronounced mania is delusions of grandeur.

 An increase in all basic drives is characteristic.
-Appetite sharply increases, sometimes there is a tendency to alcoholism.
+Appetite increases sharply, and sometimes there is a tendency to alcoholism.
 Patients cannot be alone and are constantly looking for communication.
-In a conversation with doctors, they do not always keep the necessary distance, turning easily - “brother!”.
-Patients pay a lot of attention to their appearance, they try to decorate themselves with badges and medals, women use excessively bright cosmetics, clothes try to emphasize their sexuality.
-Increased interest in the opposite sex is expressed in compliments, immodest offers, declarations of love.
+When talking with doctors, they do not always maintain the necessary distance, calling simply “brother!”
+Patients pay a lot of attention to their appearance, try to decorate themselves with badges and medals, women use excessively bright cosmetics, and try to emphasize their sexuality with clothes.
+Increased interest in the opposite sex is expressed in compliments, immodest proposals, and declarations of love.
 Patients are ready to help and patronize everyone around them.
-At the same time, it often turns out that there is simply not enough time for one's own family.
-They squander money, make unnecessary purchases.
-With excessive activity, it is not possible to complete any of the cases, because each time new ideas arise.
-Attempts to prevent the realization of their desires cause a reaction of irritation, indignation ( angry mania).
+At the same time, it often turns out that there is simply not enough time for one’s own family.
+They waste money and make unnecessary purchases.
+If you are too active, you will not be able to complete any of the tasks because new ideas arise every time.
+Attempts to prevent the realization of their drives cause a reaction of irritation and indignation ( angry mania).

-A manic syndrome is characterized by a sharp decrease in the duration of a night's sleep.
+Manic syndrome is characterized by a sharp decrease in the duration of night sleep.
 Patients refuse to go to bed on time, continuing to fuss at night.
-In the morning they wake up very early and immediately get involved in vigorous activity, but they never complain of fatigue, they say that they sleep enough.
-Such patients usually cause a lot of inconvenience to others, harm their material and social status, but, as a rule, they do not pose a direct threat to the life and health of other people.
-Mild subpsychotic mood elevation ( hypomania) in contrast to severe mania, it can be accompanied by a consciousness of the unnatural state; delirium is not observed.
+In the morning they wake up very early and immediately get involved in vigorous activity, but they never complain of fatigue and claim that they sleep quite enough.
+Such patients usually cause a lot of inconvenience to others, harm their financial and social situation, but, as a rule, they do not pose an immediate threat to the life and health of other people.
+Mild subpsychotic mood elevation ( hypomania) in contrast to severe mania, it may be accompanied by awareness of the unnaturalness of the state; no delirium is observed.
 Patients can make a favorable impression with their ingenuity and wit.

-Physically, those suffering from mania appear quite healthy, somewhat rejuvenated.
-With pronounced psychomotor agitation, they lose weight, despite their wolfish appetite.
-With hypomania, there may be a significant increase in body weight.
+Physically, those suffering from mania look completely healthy, somewhat rejuvenated.
+With pronounced psychomotor agitation, they lose weight, despite their voracious appetite.
+With hypomania, significant weight gain may occur.

-A 42-year-old patient has been suffering from attacks of inappropriately elevated mood since the age of 25, the first of which arose during her postgraduate studies at the Department of Political Economy.
+The patient, 42 years old, has been suffering from attacks of inappropriately elevated mood since the age of 25, the first of which occurred during her postgraduate studies at the Department of Political Economy.
 By that time, the woman was already married and had a 5-year-old son.
-In a state of psychosis, she felt very feminine, accused her husband of not being affectionate enough towards her.
-She slept no more than 4 hours a day, ardently engaged in scientific work, paid little attention to her son and household chores.
+In a state of psychosis, she felt very feminine and accused her husband of not being affectionate enough towards her.
+She slept no more than 4 hours a day, passionately engaged in scientific work, and paid little attention to her son and household chores.
 I felt a passionate attraction to my supervisor.
-She sent him bouquets of flowers in secret.
+I sent him bouquets of flowers in secret.
 I attended all his lectures for students.
-Once, in the presence of all the staff of the department, on her knees she asked him to take her as his wife.
-Was hospitalized.
-At the end of the attack, she could not finish her dissertation.
-During the next attack fell in love with a young actor.
-She went to all his performances, gave flowers, secretly from her husband invited him to her dacha.
-She bought a lot of wine to drink her lover and thereby overcome his resistance, she herself drank a lot and often.
-To the bewildered questions of her husband, she confessed everything with fervor.
-After hospitalization and treatment, she married her lover, went to work for him in the theater.
-In the interictal period, she is calm, she rarely drinks alcohol.
-She speaks warmly of her former husband, regrets a little about the divorce.
+One day, in the presence of all the department staff, on her knees she asked him to take her as his wife.
+She was hospitalized.
+After the attack ended, she was unable to finish her dissertation.
+During the next attack, I fell in love with a young actor.
+She went to all his performances, gave flowers, and secretly invited him to her dacha, secretly from her husband.
+She bought a lot of wine to get her lover drunk and thereby overcome his resistance, and she drank a lot and often.
+In response to her husband’s perplexed questions, she ardently confessed everything.
+After hospitalization and treatment, she married her lover and went to work for him in the theater.
+During the interictal period she is calm and rarely drinks alcohol.
+She speaks warmly about her former husband and regrets the divorce a little.

 Manic syndrome is most often a manifestation of MDP and schizophrenia.
-Occasionally there are manic states caused by organic damage to the brain or intoxication (phenamine, cocaine, cimetidine, corticosteroids, cyclosporine, teturam, hallucinogens, etc.).
-Mania is a symptom of acute psychosis.
-The presence of bright productive symptoms allows us to count on a complete reduction of painful disorders.
-Although individual attacks can be quite long (up to several months), they are still often shorter than depressive episodes.
+Occasionally, manic states caused by organic brain damage or intoxication (phenamine, cocaine, cimetidine, corticosteroids, cyclosporine, teturam, hallucinogens, etc.) occur.
+Mania is a sign of acute psychosis.
+Availability of bright productive symptoms allows us to count on a complete reduction of painful disorders.
+Although individual attacks can be quite long (up to several months), they are still often shorter than attacks of depression.

-Along with typical mania, atypical syndromes of a complex structure are often encountered.
-Manic delusional syndrome in addition to the affect of happiness, it is accompanied by unsystematized delusional ideas of persecution, staging, megalomaniac delusions of grandeur ( acute paraphrenia).
-The patients declare that they are called to “save the whole world”, that they are endowed with incredible abilities, for example, they are “the main weapon against the mafia” and the criminals are trying to destroy them for this.
-Such a disorder does not occur in MDP and most often indicates an acute attack of schizophrenia.
-At the height of a manic-delusional attack, oneiroid clouding of consciousness can be observed.
+Along with typical mania, atypical syndromes of complex structure are often encountered.
+Manic-delusional syndrome, in addition to the affect of happiness, it is accompanied by unsystematized delusional ideas of persecution, staging, and megalomaniacal delusions of grandeur ( acute paraphrenia).
+Patients declare that they are called upon to “save the whole world,” that they are endowed with incredible abilities, for example, they are “the main weapon against the mafia,” and criminals are trying to destroy them for this.
+A similar disorder does not occur in MDP and most often indicates acute attack schizophrenia.
+At the height of a manic-delusional attack, oneiric stupefaction can be observed.

-The described symptoms are often combined with the disinhibition of the simplest drives (gluttony, hypersexuality, etc.).
-At the same time, the lack of shame leads them to try to fulfill their needs in the simplest, not always socially acceptable form: for example, they can urinate and defecate right in bed, because they are too lazy to go to the toilet.
+The described symptoms are often combined with disinhibition of the simplest drives (gluttony, hypersexuality, etc.).
+At the same time, the lack of modesty leads them to try to realize their needs in the simplest, not always socially acceptable form: for example, they can urinate and defecate right in bed, because they are too lazy to go to the toilet.

-Apatic-abulic syndrome is a manifestation of negative (deficit) symptoms and does not tend to reverse development.
-Most often, the cause of apathy and abulia are the end states in schizophrenia, in which the emotional-volitional defect grows gradually - from mild indifference and passivity to states of emotional dullness.
-Another cause of apathy-abulic syndrome is an organic lesion of the frontal lobes of the brain (trauma, tumor, atrophy, etc.).
+Apathetic-abulic syndrome is a manifestation of negative (deficient) symptoms and has no tendency to develop reversely.
+Most often, the cause of apathy and abulia are the final states of schizophrenia, in which the emotional-volitional defect increases gradually - from mild indifference and passivity to states of emotional dullness.
+Another reason for the occurrence of apathetic-abulic syndrome is organic damage to the frontal lobes of the brain (trauma, tumor, atrophy, etc.).

 8.4.
 Physiological and pathological affect

-The reaction to a traumatic event can proceed very differently depending on the individual significance of the stressful event and the characteristics of the person's emotional response.
-In some cases, the form of manifestation of affect is surprisingly violent and even dangerous to others.
-There are well-known cases of the murder of a spouse on the basis of jealousy, violent fights between football fans, violent disputes between political leaders.
-A psychopathic personality disorder (excitable psychopathy - see section 22.2.4) can contribute to a gross antisocial manifestation of affect.
-Nevertheless, one has to admit that in most cases such aggressive actions are committed consciously: participants can talk about their feelings at the time of the act, repent of incontinence, try to smooth out a bad impression by appealing to the severity of the insult inflicted on them.
-No matter how serious the crime committed, in such cases it is considered as physiological affect and subject to legal liability.
+The reaction to a traumatic event can proceed very differently depending on the individual significance of the stressful event and the characteristics of the person’s emotional response.
+In some cases, the form of manifestation of affect can be surprisingly violent and even dangerous for others.
+There are well-known cases of murder of a spouse due to jealousy, violent fights between football fans, heated disputes between political leaders.
+A grossly antisocial manifestation of affect can be facilitated by a psychopathic personality type (excitable psychopathy - see section 22.2.4).
+Still, we have to admit that in most cases such aggressive actions are committed consciously: participants can talk about their feelings at the moment of committing the act, repent of their incontinence, and try to smooth out a bad impression by appealing to the severity of the insult inflicted on them.
+No matter how serious the crime committed, in such cases it is considered as physiological affect and entails legal liability.

 BIBLIOGRAPHY

-Isard K. Human emotions. - M.: Publishing House of Moscow State University, 1980.
+Izard K. Human emotions. - M.: Moscow State University Publishing House, 1980.

 Reikovsky Ya.
 Experimental psychology of emotions. - M.: Progress, 1979.